dp-IED/FinalYearProject/tspulse-experiments/TSPulse.md

 - **Coolant anomalies detected**: 1679 (same as Config #2 and Config #1)
 - **Coolant anomaly percentage**: 5.00% (same as Config #2 and Config #1)

+With a 0.5 anomaly score threshold, we get 37 anomalies, a 0.11% anomaly rate.
+This is a good result, we can consider that we have achieved a baseline on the KIT dataset.

-*This is the best result so far, but still not close to 0% anomalies.*
+_This is the best result so far, but still not close to 0% anomalies._

 ## Config #4: Tried frequency reconstruction mode only